Junior Girls

 3. INTERMEDIATES - 18 - 22 yrs*

-* The Junior members age on 1st January of the golf season determines what category they are registered in.
+* The Junior member's age on 1st January of the golf season determines their category.

 For more information and access to Application/Consent Forms, see the Membership sub-menu.